VishApp/multiagent-debugger/README.md

-                                  all:      Analyze all available log lines --time-window-hours INT       Time window (hours) for log analysis --max-lines INT               Maximum log lines to analyze -h, --help                    Show this message and exit
+                                  all:      Analyze all available log lines --time-window-hours INT       Time window (hours) for log analysis --max-lines INT               Maximum log lines to analyze --code-path PATH              Path to source code directory/file for analysis -h, --help                    Show this message and exit

 Examples: